cestastanford/grandtour/gt-book/README.md

 In theory, it should not take too long..
 I will put some instructions below, but please let me know if you have issues or questions.

-- If you don’t have Jekyll installed, you should first install it.
+- If you don't have Jekyll installed, you should first install it.
 Jekyll requires Ruby...
 You can find info on how to install the whole thing here: https://jekyllrb.com/docs/installation/
 - After that, you should be able to get into the folder I shared and run the following command:

 bundle exec jekyll serve